rakib-amin/automation-trio/README.md

 ## Warning

 This project is for demo purpose only.
-Simply cloning this repo won't yield anything
+Simply cloning this repo won't yield anything.
+What I wanted to show is if you have a small project/application to test, you can keep everything under single repo.